 From that point of view, you can turn the appreciation inwards, noticing how your joy affects the world around you (as within, so without).
 From the perspective of joy, it is easier to see past or current ‘mistakes’ as stepping stones, leading you on a merry path to a life filled with diverse and expansive experiences.

-This is a great way to find appreciation for yourself and your life, with all its ups and downs.
+A great way to find appreciation for yourself and your life, with all its ups and downs is to do a self-appreciation life review.
 Think of all your accomplishments and wisdom with pride and gratitude.
 What things do you feel you could have done better?
 Start making lists.
 List them all, the good, the bad and the ugly.

 For example, if you had never failed or caused another pain, would you have learned to change the way you approached certain situations or people?
-If you had never owed money, you might not have had the opportunity to explore your feelings of value .
+If you had never owed money, you might not have had the opportunity to explore your feelings around value or worth.
 All of life’s experiences have valuable information to offer, and all of them can be appreciated for one reason or another.

 As you take stock of your life, you’ll find many reasons to appreciate yourself.
 You’ll likely find examples of things like resilience, strength, the capacity to learn and grow, the ability to love deeply, flexibility, a sense of humour, and many gifts and talents you’d forgotten about.
 You can do this regularly, adding new experiences to the list to see how they contribute to your constantly developing self.

 * I am the author of this post.
-You might find the original, which was used with my permission, without attribution, on Your Earth Angel (yourearthangel.com) *
+You may find the original, which was used with my permission, without attribution, on Your Earth Angel (yourearthangel.com) *